Robert Porcher

-Porcher is perhaps best recognized as a standout with the Detroit Lions.
-A 6-foot-3, 275-pound defensive-end, Porcher was a dominant pass-rush specialist and defensive leader.
+Robert Porcher III (/pɔrˈʃeɪ/; born July 30, 1969) is an American former professional football player who was a defensive end for the Detroit Lions of the National Football League (NFL).
+He played college football for the South Carolina State Bulldogs under head coach Willie Jeffries.
+He was selected by the Lions in the first round of the 1992 NFL draft.
+He was a three-time Pro Bowl selection.

+Professional career

 During much of his 13-year playing career, he was one of the league's most productive and feared defensive ends.
-Originally a first-round draft choice in 1992 from South Carolina State University, Porcher played in 187 games (third all-time in Detroit history), and set a team record with 95.5 quarterback sacks during his career.
+Porcher played in 187 games—third all-time in Detroit history—and set a team record with 95.5 sacks during his career.
 He led Detroit in sacks eight times (also a Detroit record).
-He also became the first Lion to record double-digit sack totals in four consecutive seasons (1996–99).
+He also became the first Lion to record double-digit sack totals in four consecutive seasons (1996–1999).

 Porcher earned trips to the Pro Bowl in 1998, 2000 and 2001.
 He also finished his career with 24 career games notching more than one sack.
-From 1996 to 2001, Porcher garnered 68 sacks during that six-year period - which was the second-highest in the NFL during that span.
-His 673 career tackles are ranked seventh in Detroit Lions’ history.
+From 1996 to 2001, Porcher garnered 68 sacks during that six-year period, which was the second-highest in the NFL during that span.
+His 673 career tackles are ranked seventh in Detroit Lions history.

+After football

 Off the field, Porcher became actively involved in the community.
 His foundation for cancer research and relief fund raised thousands of dollars for programs at the University of Michigan Comprehensive Cancer Center.
 The Lions annual Man of the Year award is named the "Robert Porcher Man of the Year" in honor of his tremendous contributions to the community, especially in Detroit.

-Porcher is now an entrepreneur, with various business interests - most notably in the transportation industry.
+Porcher is now an entrepreneur, with various business interests, most notably in the transportation industry.
+He opened 3 businesses in Downtown Detroit: Detroit Breakfast House & Grill, Sweet Georgia Brown, and Seldom Blues.
+The Businesses filed for Chapter 11 bankruptcy in 2009.